CMU-17-214/f2023/labs/lab08.md

 ### Setting up a Google Cloud project.

 1. First, download and install the gcloud CLI interface using the instructions [here](https://cloud.google.com/sdk/docs/install).
 Once you reach the step where you are asked to run `gcloud init`, run it, then continue following the instructions below.
-1. When asked for an account to use, _you must use your CMU email address_.
-If you do not, you will not be able to redeem the Google Cloud coupon that we provide you.
+1. When asked for an account to use, do _not_ use your CMU email address.
+If you do, you will not be able to redeem the Google Cloud coupon that we provide you.
+Instead you should use your personal Gmail account, or sign up for a new one.
 1. Create a new "project".
 This project is used by Google Cloud to organize your resources.
 This project will be used for both this lab and for Homework 5.
 1. Log in with `gcloud auth login`.